 Maybe she would not be left alone in High School after all.

 "Welcome home, Toussan!"
 Dinner's ready in five minutes!

 Chihiro got used to do everything around the house.
-Her parents even gave her their paychecks so she could take care of the bills!
+Her parents even gave her their paychecks so she could take care of the household!
 She finished setting the table and she saw her father kiss her mother on the cheek as she was getting out of the bathroom, still damp from her shower.

-"You seem quite cheerful today dad!
+"You seem quite cheerful today Dad!
 What happened?"

 "I finally got my old post back!
 No more thigh month budgets!
 Your mom could even take one more day off a week to help you out around the house and relax!"